Python library

 Host your Model

-Once the fine-tune job completes, you will be able to see your model in the Playground.
-You can directly deploy the model through the web UI by clicking the play button on your job pop-up.
-Alternatively, you can deploy the model through our start API.
+Once the fine-tune job completes and you host your new model, you will be able to see your model in the Playground Models page.
+You can directly deploy the model through the web UI by clicking on the model, selecting your hardware and clicking play!
+Available hardware includes RTX6000, L40, L40S, A100 PCIe, A100 SXM and H100.
+Hardware options displayed depends on model constraints and overall hardware availability.
 Once the model is deployed, you can use the model through the playground or through our inference API.
 For the inference API, follow the instructions in the inference documentation.

 For our model above, we can run inference on it with the following code: